ichezhia/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 #### Robots.txt and HTML Source

 Your website’s robot.txt exposed a hidden link on the website that may have contained potential login information.
 Furthermore, the HTML source had a comment which may have contained potential login information.
 It seems that there was no proofreading done on the person who built the website.
 In the future, it is a good idea to hire someone to do a vulnerability scan on the website.
-This should find things such as hidden pages and comments in source code that is publicly viewable and should not be.
+This should find things such as hidden pages and comments in source code that are publicly viewable and should not be.

 #### Passwords